In most cases buying a versatile grill means you’re going to be giving up something.

 Meathead Goldwyn of Amazingribs.com has plenty of praise to heap on these grills:

-Because of their reputation you may also hear people referring to this type of grill as a Kamado Smokers.
+Because of their reputation you may also hear people referring to this type of grill as a Kamado smoker or a ceramic smoker.
 But it means the same thing.

 Let’s break it down further and have a look at the pros and cons specific to these grills.